 dockerimage45.
 This key should contain the docker image to use by Demisto 4.5 and below.
 When the key is present, the content creator script will generate two unified yaml files: one for Demisto 4.5 and below and one for 5.0 and above.
 For an example see: Kafka V2 Integration.

 Palo Alto Networks maintains a large repository of docker images.
 All docker images are available via docker hub under the Demisto organization: https://hub.docker.com/u/demisto/.
 Docker image creation process is managed via the open source project demisto/dockerfiles.
 Before trying to create a new docker image, check if there is one available already.
-You can search the repository-info branch which is updated nightly with image metadata and os/python packages used in the images.
+You can search the dockerfiles-info repository which is updated nightly with image metadata and os/python packages used in the images.

 Important: For security reasons, we cannot accept images which are not part of the docker hub Palo Alto Networks (Demisto) organization.